FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/admin_monitoring_intro/housekeeping_catalog.md

 #### Steps

-To enable the auto-expand option, with {{< TransferCFT/componentshortname  >}} running:
+To enable the auto-expand option, with Transfer CFT{{< TransferCFT/componentshortname  >}} running:

 1. Set the uconf values for:
     -   cft.cftcat.auto\_expand\_percent
     -   cft.cftcat.auto\_expand\_max\_size
 1. To activate the new values, run the command: CFTUTIL reconfig type = uconf
-    -   If {{< TransferCFT/componentshortname >}} is stopped when setting uconf values, you do not need to execute the reconfig command.
+    -   If Transfer CFT{{< TransferCFT/componentshortname >}} is stopped when setting uconf values, you do not need to execute the reconfig command.

 | Parameter  | Default  | Description  |